devnums/pyheartlib/docs/introduction.md

 - `cutoff` : Parameter of the low pass-filter.
 - `order` : Parameter of the low pass-filter.
 - `progress_bar` : Whether to display a progress bar.
+- `processors` : Ordered list of functions' names for preprocessing the raw signals.
+Each function takes a one-dimensional NumPy array as its input and returns an array of the same length.
 ---
 ```{eval-rst}    It is zero-padded on the right side, by default 150